-Establishing and running a small business, while incredibly rewarding, has its share of pitfalls and traps along the way.
+Establishing and running a small business as a dog treats manufacturer, while incredibly rewarding, has its share of pitfalls and traps along the way.
 We consider ourselves very blessed to have met some great people along the way!
 Not only are they concerned about the health and well being of their customer's pets, they also have the same attitude towards us!

 That type of feedback, along with numerous comments from our customer's keeps us focused.
 To keep up with the increased demand we've just invested in new equipment for our in-house bakery that will result in a quadrupling of our production.
 We must admit that the pressure to "outsource" production of our product has been very tempting, but we choose to keep the production method and recipes unchanged.

 There are three primary methods of mass producing treats today: wire cut, depositor and extruder:

 - The wire cut method basically forces the dough through a shaped die, with a wire sweeping underneath cutting the cookie.
 Up until now we have been using a 30 year old machine that was made in Portland Oregon.
 We now a brand new Kook-e-king machine to replace the old.
 Wire cut machines are inherently limited in output - think cookies or biscotti

 - Depositors on the other hand forces the dough into pockets embedded on a large drum, then drop out as the drum rotates.
 Depositors are picky about the dough used - think shortbread